loomsen/puppet-rsnapshot/README.md

 ####`$hosts`
-Hash containing the hosts to be backed up and optional overrides per host
+Hash containing the hosts to be backed up and optional overrides per host (Default: undef (do nothing when no host given))
 ####`$conf_d`
-The place where the configs will be dropped (Default: /etc/rsnapshot (will be created if it doesn't exist))
+The place where the configs will be dropped
+(Default: /etc/rsnapshot (will be created if it doesn't exist))
 ####`$backup_user`
-The user to run the backup scripts as (Default: root, also the user used for ssh connections, if you change this make sure you have proper key deployed and the user exists in the nodes to be backed up.)
+The user to run the backup scripts as
+(Default: root, also the user used for ssh connections, if you change this make sure you have proper key deployed and the user exists in the nodes to be backed up.)
 ####`$package_name`
-Default: rsnapshot
+(Default: rsnapshot)
 ####`$package_ensure`
-Default: present
+(Default: present)
 ####`$cron_dir`
 Directory to drop the cron files to.
 Crons will be created per host.
 (Default: /etc/cron.d)
 ####`$backup_levels`
 Array containing the backup levels (hourly, daily, weekly, monthly) Configure the backup_levels (valid per host and global, so you may either set: rsnapshot::backup_levels for all hosts or override default backup_levels for specific hosts)
+(Default: [ 'daily', 'weekly', ] )
 ####`$backup_defaults`
 Boolean.
 Backup default backup dirs or not.
+(Default: true)
 ####`$cron`
 Hash.
 Set time ranges for different backup levels.
 Hash is of the form: